U.S. Seizes Second Venezuela-Linked Tanker and "Pursues" a Third

-The United States has boarded a second crude oil tanker in the Caribbean, coming days after Donald Trump said the U.S. would be blockading Venezuela’s oil industry.
-The reports are raising immediate questions as the tanker does not appear on the sanction lists from the United States, the EU, the UK, or other authorities.
+On Saturday, the U.S. boarded and seized its second crude oil tanker in the Caribbean, coming days after Donald Trump said the U.S. would be blockading Venezuela’s oil industry.
+The tanker does not appear on the sanction lists of the United States, the EU, the UK, or other authorities.

 Secretary of Homeland Security Kristi Noem announced the boarding, saying the United States has “apprehended an oil tanker that was last docked in Venezuela.”
 Reports are that the operation was led by the U.S. Coast Guard, assisted by the Department of War.